 The Proms have a longstanding tradition of commissioning and premiering new music.
-As the 2014 BBC Proms season is officially launched, we take a look at six important pieces that received their first performances as part of this great British classical music institution.
+We take a look at six important pieces that received their first performances as part of this great British classical music institution.

 1. Schoenberg – Op.
 16, Five Orchestral Pieces (3 September 1912)